Texas Department of Criminal Justice

-The agency identifies and refers offenders with two or more qualifying sexually-violent offense convictions to a Multidisciplinary Team (MDT) for possible civil commitment under the Texas Health and Safety Code.
+The agency identifies and refers offenders with two or more qualifying sexually-violent offense convictions to a Multidisciplinary Team for possible civil commitment under the Texas Health and Safety Code.
 This process applies to offenders released on or after January 1, 2000.
-In Fiscal Year 2006, the MDT reviewed 546 offenders and referred 115 for psychological assessment.
-TDCJ referred 60 offenders to the Special Prosecution Unit (SPU).
-Thirteen offenders were committed during the fiscal year.
-As of August 31, 2006, 68 offenders had been committed under the statute.

 In 1996, the agency began collecting blood specimens for DNA analysis from offenders convicted of certain sex offenses.
 Effective September 1, 2005, all offenders incarcerated in a TDCJ facility or a facility under contract with TDCJ must submit a DNA sample.
-In Fiscal Year 2006, a total of 69,022 offenders provided DNA samples.
 The samples are sent to the Texas Department of Public Safety for analysis and entry into the national DNA database.

 Operated by Prison Fellowship Ministries at the Vance Unit in Sugar Land, InnerChange is a pre-release program which underscores personal responsibility, education, work values, care for persons and property, and faith-based living.
 This program spans 18 months within the institution and has a transitional aftercare component.

-The Plane/Henley State Jail WrapAround Program allows community resource providers to meet the offender prior to her release to develop a strategy to meet her needs.
-This reduces duplication in service provision, increases community support for the offender, and allows her to receive services needed to decrease her risk of returning to custody.
+The Plane/Henley State Jail Wraparound Program allows community resource providers to meet the female offenders prior to their release to develop a strategy to meet their needs.
+This reduces duplication in service provision, increases community support for the offender, and allows the offender to receive services needed to decrease their risk of returning to custody.

-Girl Scouts Beyond Bars helps maintain, and in some cases, re-forge the bond between girls and their incarcerated mothers.
+Girl Scouts Beyond Bars helps maintain, and re-forge the bond between girls and their incarcerated mothers.
 Through Girl Scout council-facilitated prison visits, mothers and daughters join for troop meetings and traditional Girl Scout activities.
-Many participating mothers also receive parent education.
-Girl Scouts Beyond Bars now spans the country with 28 Girl Scout councils currently running programs in 22 states.
-In Texas, Girl Scouts Beyond Bars is active on the Hilltop Unit in Gatesville and the Plane State Jail in Dayton.
+Many participating mothers also receive parenting education.
+In Texas, Girl Scouts Beyond Bars is active in Gatesville and Dayton.